 To learn more, please check out the article "Drawn and Transferred," originally published in Pottery Making Illustrated, September/October 2018. http://potterymaking.org.
 Copyright, The American Ceramic Society.
 Reprinted with permission.

-One reoccurring theme in her work is the belief in luck, the hunt, and ultimately the pursuit while examining the basis of human motivations.
+One reoccurring theme in her work is significance and symbolism tied to objects we surround ourselves with.
 Other themes include community, the individual, and resoluteness.
-Her narratives are countered by playful patterning of floral motifs and simplified doodles on smaller forms.
+Her illustrations can be described as playful patterning of floral motifs and simplified doodles of animals and objects.
 The charming surfaces interact with her unexpected interpretations of traditional tableware, making each piece a delight to view and use.